Wall of Truth

 The names include Sikh soldiers killed during the riots, and the names of three people from the Hindu and Muslim community who had been killed for shielding Sikhs during the riots.
 The riots had been triggered by assassination of Prime Minister Indira Gandhi.
-The Wall of Truth also lists the names of "all Sikhs killed world over in hate crimes, be it in North American countries of the US and Canada, including those killed in Oak Creek Gurdwara in Milwaukee" and Afghanistan.
+The Wall of Truth also lists the names of Sikhs killed in hate crimes abroad, including at the Oak Creek Gurdwara outside Milwaukee, Wisconsin, in the United States, as well as in Sikhs killed in Afghanistan.
 It also includes the names of Sikhs killed in incidents such as the Chittisinghpura massacre.